josemiserra/tennis_maddpg/Report.md

 ### Noise annealing
 The initial parameters from the OUNoise (theta = 0.15 and sigma=1.0) were good, however, know how to anneal the noise was the difficult part.
-In other words, to know the stopping point, which we fixed in 500.000 steps.
+In other words, to know the decreasing rate for the noise to don't go down quickly at the beginning.
+The annealing was fixed to stop in 500.000 steps and only reduce the factor of decreasing every 2 episodes.

 ## Conclusion and future improvements